Metamorphoses of the flow past an obstacle of a resonantly-driven bistable polariton fluid: Analysis of the transition : slowly-varying obstacles

 where the second equality holds for the Gaussian potential (\ref{gpot}).
-For the solution to end up at $z=+\infty$ in the ID state, the phase turn $\Delta \theta$ has to bring it precisely, on one of the two entering separatrices of the ID unstable state, as shown in Fig.~S2.
-Namely, $\Delta \theta$ should be equal to $\Delta \theta_{1,2}-2n\pi,\ n=0,1,\cdots$ with $\theta_1\simeq -1.844, \theta_2\simeq -4.464 $ for the parameter values of Fig.~\ref{redpb.fig}c.
+Since the density is conserved, the action of the potential is simply to displace $\phi$ on the circle of radius $r_H=\sqrt{\rho_H}$, where $\rho_H$ is the density of the HD-state, as shown in Fig.~\ref{fS2}b.
+For the solution to end up at $z=+\infty$ in the ID-state, the phase turn $\Delta \theta$ has to bring $\phi$ precisely, on one of the two entering separatrices of the unstable ID-state, namely at their crossing points points $S_A$ or $S_B$, with the circle of radius $r_H$, as shown in Fig.~\ref{fS2}b.
+Therefore, $\Delta \theta$ should be equal to $ \theta_{A,B}-2n\pi,\ n=0,1,\cdots$ where $\theta_{A,B}$ are the rotation angles corresponding to the displacement of the HD-state onto $S_A$ or $S_B$ (Fig.~\ref{fS2}b) .
 The angle values with $n\ge 1$ correspond to the solution phase making full rotations before reaching one of the two separatrices.
-The double series of critical potential amplitudes follows from Eq.~(\ref{tturn}),
+The double series of critical potential amplitudes for $\kappa\gg 1$, follows from Eq.~(\ref{tturn}),

-Eq.~(\ref{vseries}) shows that asymptotically $u_m$ depends linearly on $\kappa=k_0/\sigma$.
-The slopes given by Eq.~(\ref{vseries}) for the three lowest branches are displayed in Fig.~\ref{redpb.fig}b together with the numerically obtained solutions.
+For the parameter values of Fig.~\ref{redpb.fig} \& \ref{fS2} one has $\theta_A\simeq -1.851, \theta_B\simeq -4.589 $.
+Eq.~(\ref{vseries}) shows that asymptotically the critical potential amplitudes $u_m^*$ depend linearly on $\kappa=k_0/\sigma$.
+Eq.~(\ref{vseries}) gives the slopes of the asymptotic lines of critical potential amplitudes as a function of $\kappa$.
+In order to fully obtain the asymptotic lines, one also needs to compute the constant, next-order, term in the large $\kappa$- expansion of $u_m^*$, as derived in Appendix \ref{asymp.sec}.
+The obtained asymptotic lines for the three lowest branches, with the slopes given by Eq.~(\ref{vseries}) and the intercepts at the origin given by Eq.~(\ref{intero}), are displayed in Fig.~\ref{redpb.fig}b together with the numerically obtained solutions.
 The two lowest transition branches merge at $\kappa\simeq 1.30$.
 The 4th and higher branches cross and recombine at intermediate $\kappa$ values, producing the bifurcation diagram shown in Fig.~\ref{redpb.fig}b .

-The bifurcation diagram of Fig.~\ref{redpb.fig}b holds for the reduced asymptotic problem (Eq.~(\ref{redreq},\ref{redpeq})).
-We have checked that away from this asymptotic limit, similar diagrams are obtained for the GGPE with our reference parameters (Fig.~S3 ).
-For potential range $\sigma=1$ or 2, three transitions are observed upon increase of the local potential strength $u_m$ for large enough $k_0$ (e.g. $k_0=6.2$ for $\sigma=2$) and no transitions are observed for small enough $k_0$ \footnote{Eq.~(\ref{vseries}) actually holds exactly for the GGPE in the large $k_0$ and large $u_m$ limit for potentials of finite range.} .
+Finally, one can note that Fig.~\ref{redpb.fig}b resembles Fig.~\ref{fS3}a,b for the full GGPE where $\sigma$ is not large.
+One difference is that the band H1 in Fig.~\ref{redpb.fig}b terminates and does not exist at low $\kappa$ values in Fig.~\ref{fS3}a,b, presumably due to the recombination of the 2nd (H0$\rightarrow$L1) and 3rd transition (H1$\rightarrow$L1).
+For higher values of $\kappa$, the transition lines in the full GGPE are close to that of the reduced model.